rockapot/crash/Story/Hour 08 - David.md

 At least those aren’t plasma fires, or we’d be irradiated by now.
 Yeah.
 We’re all shades of lucky.
 Well, come on, David said.
 How did you think it would end?
 It’s a miracle we made it this far.
 Do you know how often I lay in my bunk and heard the engines cycle just a little too long and I thought, this is it.
 This is where we stop.
 Where the stars take our bones.
 But no, every time the cycle went on.
 We went on.
 I thought we’d never launch, Carl replied.
-I thought we’d all bought it when the Leviathan hit the city.
+I thought we’d all bought it when the ship hit the city.
 Or even earlier, in all the protests—
 Okay, Gassy said.
 Okay.
 Lucky.
 I get it.
 You’re wishing someone else had survived, aren’t you?
 I’m wishing *anyone* else had survived.
 As long as they’re not engineers, that is.